-- Access to learning mobility: information, counselling, accompaniement - Information and counselling on EQF and ECVET systems : Implementing EQF ECVET implies that a strong guidance/counselling support to individuals is established.
-ELGPN WP2 should take into account these new tools, and undertake a reflection on the specific nature of this support in partnership with the Commission ECVET Working group. - Sharing information on surplus and shortages of skills across EU countries - promotion of entrepreneurship for young professionals: is there a need for specific service ? which kind of services
+- Information and counselling on EQF and ECVET systems: Implementing EQF ECVET implies that a strong guidance/counselling support to individuals is established.
+ELGPN WP2 should take into account these new tools, and undertake a reflection on the specific nature of this support in partnership with the Commission ECVET Working group. - Sharing information on surplus and shortages of skills across EU countries - promotion of entrepreneurship for young professionals: is there a need for specific service? which kind of services